 PhuongGiang Nguyen is an assistant policy researcher and Ph.D. candidate at the Pardee RAND Graduate School.
 Her interests are in health services research—particularly with provider payment models, the health care workforce, quality of care, hospital financing, and market consolidation.

 She has experience with analyses of survey, clinical, and secondary data, as well as modeling the cost-effectiveness of clinical treatments/interventions.
-She received a Master of Science in Public Health at the University of North Carolina-Chapel Hill, where she studied health policy/management with special emphases on econometrics and decision modeling.
+She received a master of science in public health at the University of North Carolina-Chapel Hill, where she studied health policy/management with special emphases on econometrics and decision modeling.
 Her master paper involved an analysis of the association between hospital profitability and patient health outcomes.

 Prior to RAND, Nguyen worked on process/outcomes evaluations of a community health worker intervention in the U.S.-Mexico border region, and analyzed the intervention’s impact on clinical and behavioral health outcomes.
-She has also developed databases for project monitoring/evaluation, conducted assessments of data quality and health management information systems, and analyzed program expenditures with the U.S. Agency for International Development.
+She has also developed databases for project monitoring/evaluation, conducted assessments of data quality and health management information systems, and analyzed program expenditures with the U.S. Agency for International Development in Ethiopia.

-Sanchez V, Cacari-Stone L, Moffett M, Nguyen P, Muhammad M, Nicolae L, Bleecker M, Urias-Chauvin R., "Process Evaluation of a Promotora de Salud Intervention for Improving Hypertension Outcomes for Latinos Living in a Rural U.S.-Mexico Border Region," Health Promotion Practice, 15(3):356-364, 2014
+Sanchez V, Cacari-Stone L, Moffett M, Nguyen P, Muhammad M, Nicolae L, Bleecker M, Urias-Chauvin R., "Process Evaluation of a Promotora de Salud Intervention for Improving Hypertension Outcomes for Latinos Living in a Rural U.S.-Mexico Border Region," Health Promotion Practice, 15(3), 2014